Azure/blackbelt-aks-hackfest/labs/day1-labs/03-create-aks-cluster.md

     ```
  This command can take 5-25 minutes to run as it is creating the AKS cluster.
 Please be PATIENT...

 9. Verify your cluster status.
-The `ProvisioningState` should be `Succeeded`
+The `ProvisioningState` should be `Succeeded`.
     ```
-    az aks list -o table
+    az aks list --output table

     Name      Location    ResourceGroup    KubernetesVersion    ProvisioningState    Fqdn
     --------  ----------  ---------------  -------------------  -------------------  ---------------------------------------------------    ---